drewbelf/cv/index.md

 ### essays & chapters

 "Medieval Receptions."
 In *The Cambridge Companion to Christology*, edited by Timothy Pawl and Michael Peterson.
-Cambridge: Cambridge University Press, in progress.
+Cambridge: Cambridge University Press, in progress (under contract).

 `2019`
 “Trinity and Creation: *Vestigia Trinitatis* in Alexander of Hales’s *Glossa Sententiarum*.” *The Cord* 69, no. 1 (2019): 4–8.